 Whether you’re just visiting for vacation or a resident, it’s good to be aware of all the the different methods of transportation in Cartagena, Colombia.
 In this guide to getting around Cartagena you’ll find a comprehensive and detailed guide to transportation in Cartagena, including how to take the bus in Cartagena, the correct taxi prices in Cartagena, and how to get to and from the Cartagena airport.

-*Disclosure: This post contains affiliate links.
-I am a member of Amazon Associates, LLC and other affiliate programs and earn from qualifying purchases made after clicking those links.
-There is never any additional cost to you.
-To learn more please consult our Disclosure Policy.
+*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links.
+Disclosure Policy.

 Getting Around Cartagena: Public Transportation in Cartagena